Bill Burwell

 William Edwin Burwell (March 27, 1895 – June 11, 1973) was an American professional baseball player, manager and coach.

-Early life
+Born in Jarbalo, Kansas, Burwell was a right-handed pitcher who stood 5 ft 11 in tall and weighed 175 lb.

+World War I service

+In 1917, Burwell was drafted into the United States Army.
+During the Battle of Saint-Mihiel in 1918, Burwell volunteered for the dangerous mission of attacking German machine gun nests, and his pitching hand was injured by a bullet.
+One of his fingers was shattered and the tip of the finger was lost, causing his fingers to have a slight curl.
+He'd discover after his hand healed that he could throw a sinker.

+Pitching career

-Burwell was born in Jarbalo, Kansas.He won 239 minor league games during a 22-year playing career.
-He pitched for all or parts of 12 straight seasons (1923–34) for the Indianapolis Indians of the American Association.
+Burwell won 239 minor league games during a 22-year playing career (1915–17, 1919–35, 1937–38).
+He pitched for all or parts of 12 straight seasons, between 1923 and 1934, for the Indianapolis Indians of the American Association.